WanderlustKing11/js-exercises/readme.md

+## 30+ JavaScript Exercises

-Based off of the JavaScript30 course, by Wes Bos.
+*Based off of the JavaScript30 course, by **Wes Bos**.*

 I've taken this repo and altered the projects and added some things of my own.
-I will commit serperately for each project, but the whole project will just stay on one branch for now.
+I will commit serperately for each individual project, but the whole repo will just stay on one branch for now.

-When I finish a project, I will add it here in the ReadMe file, so anything that isn't here yet hasn't been touched in the 'Exercises' folder.
+When I finish a project, I will add it here (below) in the ReadMe file, so anything that is **not** here yet hasn't been touched in the 'Exercises' folder by me, and is just part of the original course.

-I am currently at: Day 02 - Building a clock.
+### I am currently at: **Day 02** - Building a clock.

-Projects will have 'START' and 'FINISHED' files.
+Each project will have a "START" and "FINISHED" file.
 I will only be working on the 'START' files, and will also add additional files.
-The 'FINISHED' files will be a comparison of what the course finished result looked like.
+The 'FINISHED' files will be a comparison of what the course end result looked like.

 ** Disclaimer **: I don't pretend to be an expert programmer.
 But I'm using this opportunity to express what I'm working on so that I can get better at understanding the material itself.
-If anyone sees something that is incorrect, especially here in the ReadMe, that I may have misunderstood, I would be grateful for your input to learn from my mistake 🙏🙏 Cheers ☕
+If anyone sees something that is off, or it's clear that I missed the piont, I would be grateful for your input to learn from my mistake 🙏🙏 Cheers ☕

-Day 01 - Drum Kit:
+#### Day 01 - Drum Kit:
 -Learned about the 'data-' property and how to use it.
 -In the past I used "switch" to associate the keys pressed to the audio file.
 In this project, we used forEach to loop through the keys and add an event listener to each of them, using template literals to identify the keys.
 -A solid practice of using the DOM and working with event properties.
 -I added a serparate index-keycode.html program, which simply renders the keyCode of whatever key is pressed, using innerHTML.

-Day 02 - Clock:
+#### Day 02 - Clock:
 -First, I worked on the logic to rotate a clock hand.
 -Learned how to change the origin of an element, so that we rotated it from the one end, instead of it's center axis.
 -Used the "transition-timing-function" property for the first time, which was really cool.